filming/melodic/README.md

 - **`max_concurrent_requests`**: `int` (Default: `10`)
   - The maximum number of concurrent `aiohttp` requests to make at one time.

+- **`max_retry_attempts`**: `int` (Default: 10)
+  -  The maximum amount of times to retry a failed fetch.

 - **`request_delay`**: `float` (Default: `3.5`)
   - The cooldown period (in seconds) for a proxy after it has been used.
 This helps prevent rate-limiting.

 - **`user_agent`**: `str | None` (Default: `None`)
   - A custom User-Agent string for network requests.
 If `None`, a default `aiohttp` User-Agent is used.

 - **`batch_save_size`**: `int` (Default: `20`)
-  - The number of songs to accumulate in memory before saving them to the database in a single transaction.
+  - The number of tracks to accumulate in memory before saving them to the database in a single transaction.

 ---